-- Clerk calls all cited jurors to confirm they have no difficulty in attending. - Case calls with no jurors present but everyone in court and judge on bench - Plea tendered - Judge deals with any preliminary matters - Jury balloted remotely - Judge considers making an order under (Section 4(2) of the Contempt of Court Act 1981 to restrict reporting - Edinburgh Trials only meantime:- Judge considers making an order under paragraph 2(3) of schedule 4 of the Coronavirus (Scotland) Act 2020 directing that the jurors need not physically attend the trial courtroom but will attend by electronic means , namely by a television link between [Courtroom X] and the trial courtroom. - Balloted jurors plus 5 (10) are called by clerk telling them to turn up next day
+- Clerk calls all cited jurors to confirm they have no difficulty in attending. - Case calls with no jurors present but everyone in court and judge on bench - Plea tendered - Judge deals with any preliminary matters - Jury balloted remotely - Judge considers making an order under (Section 4(2) of the Contempt of Court Act 1981 to restrict reporting until the commencement of the trial because balloted jurors have not yet been warned by the court not to make internet inquiries etc. - Judge makes an order under paragraph 2(3) of schedule 4 of the Coronavirus (Scotland) Act 2020 directing that the jurors need not physically attend the trial courtroom but will attend by electronic means, namely by a television link between the RJC and the trial courtroom.
+See style direction - appearance by electronic means. - Balloted jurors plus 5 (or 10 if directed by the Judge) are called by clerk telling them to turn up next day